 An adaptive physical activities course for those with special needs (physical disabilities, mental retardation, etc.).
-Prerequisite: permission of instructor.

 PE 241 Baseball Techniques (1)

 A course in the fundamentals of baseball.
 Course content includes conditioning, basic skills, strategies, team-play concepts, and rules of the game.